 I don’t remember eating scones until an anniversary weekend, 1989, in Toronto.
-While there, Ron and I enjoyed High Tea at King Edward’s Hotel, and it was a high, such leisure.
+While there, Ron and I enjoyed High Tea at King Edward’s Hotel, and it certainly was a high, such wonderful leisure.
 I get rested up just thinking about it.
 Since that time, I have been experimenting with scones of all kinds.

 If you plan on serving them the next day, freeze them as soon as they are nearly room temperature.
-This will result in a seemingly fresh baked scone.
+This will result in a seemingly fresh baked scones.
 Remove from freezer two hours before serving.
 Do not reheat.

 |Orange Scones|| |

 - 1 cup buttermilk

 - ⅓ cup frozen orange juice, concentrated, undiluted

 - 4 & ½ Tbsp orange zest - from 2 large oranges